learn-co-curriculum/phase-0-about-this-course/README.md

 terminal on your computer, so we'll also go through the basics of the command-line interface.

+After this, we will dive into the technologies behind every modern website:
+HTML, CSS and JavaScript.
+You'll start by learning JavaScript programming fundamentals, followed by the basics of HTML and CSS.
+With these topics covered, you'll begin learning how to use the three technologies together to build websites entirely from scratch.

-After this, we'll introduce Git, GitHub, and the concept of version control, essential for storing your programming work in this course and beyond.
+Finally, we'll introduce Git, GitHub, and the concept of version control, essential for storing your programming work in this course and beyond.

-With these topics covered, we will dive into the technologies behind every modern website - HTML, CSS and JavaScript.
-These three are best understood in conjunction, so the goal is to introduce just enough of each that you will be able to use them together.
-When you can, you'll have all the skills needed to build a website entirely from scratch.

-At the end, your final task is to do just that - build and publish your own website!
+At the end of the prework, your final task will be to use all of your new skills and knowledge to build and publish your own website!